-5.8 Exhaust systems:
+5.8 Exhaust systems :

-- 5.8.1 With the exception of incidental leakage through joints (either into or out of the system), all (and only) the fluids entering the compressor inlet must exit from the engine exhaust system. - 5.8.2 Engine exhaust systems must have only a single tailpipe exit which must be rearward facing and through which all exhaust gases must pass. - 5.8.3 The cross-sectional area of the exhaust exit at the rearmost point of the tailpipe must lie between 7500mm and 14000mm.
+- 5.8.1 With the exception of incidental leakage through joints (either into or out of the system), all (and only) the fluids entering the compressor inlet and the fuel injectors must exit from the engine exhaust system. - 5.8.2 Engine exhaust systems must have only a single turbine tailpipe exit and either one or two wastegate tailpipe exits which must all be rearward facing and through which all exhaust gases must pass.
+All and only the turbine exit exhaust gases must pass through the turbine tailpipe and all and only the wastegate exhaust gases must pass through the wastegate tailpipe(s).
+None of the tailpipes may be contained within any of the other tailpipes.

-- 5.8.4 The last 150mm of any tailpipe must in its entirety: - a) Form a thin-walled unobstructed right circular cylinder with its axis +/- 5° to the car centre line when viewed from above the car and between 0° and 5° (tail up) to the reference plane when viewed from the side of the car.
-The entire circumference of the exit should lie on a single plane normal to the tailpipe axis and be located at the rearmost extremity of the last 150mm of the tailpipe. - b) Be located between 350mm and 550mm above the reference plane. - c) Be located no more than 100mm from the car centre line. - d) Be positioned in order that the entire circumference of the exit of the tailpipe lies between two vertical planes normal to the car centre line and which lie between 170mm and 185mm rearward of the rear wheel centre line. - 5.8.5 There must be no bodywork lying within a right circular cylinder which: - a) Shares a common axis with that of the last 150mm of the tailpipe. - b) Has a diameter 30mm greater than the tailpipe. - c) Starts at the exit of the tailpipe and extends rearwards as far as a point 600mm behind the rear wheel centre line.
+- 5.8.3 The cross-sectional area of the turbine tailpipe exit at the rearmost point of the turbine tailpipe must lie between 7500mm2 and 14000mm2, and the total cross-sectional area of the wastegate tailpipe exit(s) at the rearmost point of the wastegate tailpipe(s) must lie between 1590mm2 and 2375mm2.
+If there are two wastegate tailpipe exits they must be equal in area. - 5.8.4 The last 150mm of each tailpipe must in its entirety : - a) Form a thin-walled unobstructed right circular cylinder with its axis +/- 5° to the car centre line when viewed from above the car and between 0° and 5° (tail up) to the reference plane when viewed from the side of the car.
+The entire circumference of each exit should lie on a single plane normal to the tailpipe axis and be located at the rearmost extremity of the last 150mm of the tailpipe. - b) Be located between 350mm and 550mm above the reference plane. - c) Be located no more than 100mm from the car centre line. - d) Be positioned in order that the entire circumference of the exit of the tailpipe lies between two vertical planes normal to the car centre line and which lie between 170mm and 185mm rearward of the rear wheel centre line. - 5.8.5 There must be no bodywork lying within the right circular cylinders which : - a) Shares a common axis with that of the last 150mm of each tailpipe. - b) Have a diameter 5mm greater than each tailpipe, starting at the exit of each tailpipe and extending rearwards as far as a point 600mm behind the rear wheel centre line. - c) Have a diameter 30mm greater than each tailpipe, starting 2mm rearwards of the exit of each tailpipe and extending rearwards as far as a point 600mm behind the rear wheel centre line.

-5.9 Variable geometry systems:
+5.9 Variable geometry systems :